 - Sign the Data Processing/Transfer Agreement : Please contact us to have the specific document required for your country

-- Send eCRF users list: Max 3 persons with eCRF profiles per hospital.
-Investigator profile + 2 additional collaborators (provide first name, last name and email addresses)
+- Send names and emails of eCRF users: Max 3 persons with eCRF profiles per hospital.
+Investigator user profile+ 2 data-entry users (provide first name, last name and email addresses)

 - Approval docs : Each centre must send 2 things :

 - Letter of approval/notification receipt from ethics/local authorizing body available

 - An estimate date that your centre can have the possibility to start the recruitment process

 Dr. Andreas Ranft (Klinik für Anaesthesiologie und Intensivmedizin, Technische Universität München, Germany)